HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 ## Endpoint

 Your ranker should be implemented as a service that accepts an HTTP POST request at `/rank`.
-The request and result are JSON.
+The request and response are JSON.

 ## Request/response format

-NOTE: This is provisional, and will almost certainly change.
+_NOTE: This is provisional, and will almost certainly change._

 Your ranker should accept a list of social media posts and comments, each with a corresponding ID, in JSON format: